rfarenhorst/starter-academic/content/home/speaking.md

 ---
 {{< gallery >}}

-Rik is an international keynote speaker and has delivered many lectures on conferences, (inc-company) events.
+Rik is an international keynote speaker and has delivered many lectures on conferences and (in-company) events.
 Favorite topics are building high-performance digital organizations, the interplay between digital and organizational transformation, the importance of facilitative and digital leadership, talent management, and DevOps & Agile at scale.

-Do you want to book Rik for a lecture or keynote at your event?
+Do you want to book Rik for a lecture or keynote at your (online) event?
 [Get in touch](#contact) to discuss the possibilities!

 #### Selected Talks